GoogleChrome/web.dev/src/site/content/en/learn/pwa/service-workers/index.md

 ### Verify if a service worker is registered

 To verify if a service worker is registered, use developer tools in your favorite browser.

-Using DevTools on Chromium-based browsers, such as Microsoft Edge, Google Chrome, or Samsung Internet, and also on Firefox:
+In Firefox and Chromium-based browsers (Microsoft Edge, Google Chrome, or Samsung Internet):

+1. Open developer tools, then click the **Application** tab.
-1. In the **Application** category, in the left pane, select **Service Workers**
+1. In the left pane, select **Service Workers**.
-1. Check that the service worker's script URL appears with the status "Activated"(You'll learn what this status means in the lifecycle section in this chapter).
-On Firefox the status that is shown could be "Running" or "Stopped"
+1. Check that the service worker's script URL appears with the status "Activated".
+(You'll learn what this status means in the lifecycle section in this chapter).
+On Firefox the status can be "Running" or "Stopped".

 In Safari:

-1. Open the **Develop** menu
-1. Open the **Service Workers** submenu
+1. Click the **Develop** menu then the **Service Workers** submenu.
-1. Check that an entry in the submenu appears with your current origin that opens an inspector over the service worker's context
+1. Check that an entry with the current origin appears in the submenu.
+It opens an inspector over the service worker's context.

 <figure>
 {% Img src="image/RK2djpBgopg9kzCyJbUSjhEGmnw1/QMsYbKeQ6OJSm0FeqFxG.png", alt="Service Worker developer tools on Chrome, Firefox and Safari.", width="800", height="296" %}